-The Commission on Accreditation of Allied Health Education Programs is evaluating the Athletic Training Education Program (ATEP) for accreditation.
-The major is under candidacy and will be evaluated in the spring of 2005 to become an accredited program.
+The Athletic Training Education Program (ATEP) is an accredited program by the Commission on Accreditation of Allied Health Education Programs.
 Each Athletic Training Student (ATS) is required to complete a minimum of four semester-long clinical assignments and accumulate a minimum of 1,000 clinical experience hours during their clinical experiences with 250 hours completed in an intensive equipment sport.
 Athletic Training Students will gain valuable practical experience in the practice and game coverage of the varsity and junior varsity intercollegiate sports at Alma College.
 Other clinical rotations include a physical therapy clinic, high school and corporate wellness program.